lavkumarv/feature-blog-jekyll/README.md

 * Ajax based search
 * Sitemap for search engines
 * Google Fonts
-* Fontawesome icons
+* Font awesome icons
-* Easy to configure and cutomize
+* Easy to configure and customize

 ## Basic Setup for a new Jekyll site